Seniors Guidebook to Safety and Security

 - Never open a door to strangers without credentials.

 - Mark valuable items for identification.
-The Operation Identification program has been developed by police to assist people in marking their property.
+The operation identification program has been developed by police to assist people in marking their property.

 It is important to take extra care in securing your home when you are going to be away for any extended time.
 Not only should your home be secure but it should also appear lived in.

-- Discontinue mail and newspaper deliveries.
+- Stop mail and newspaper deliveries.

 - Leave a key with someone you trust.